Huzzle/react-querybuilder/README.md

   className: React.PropTypes.string, //CSS classNames to be applied
   handleOnClick: React.PropTypes.func, //callback function to invoke adding a <RuleGroup />
   rules: React.PropTypes.array, //Provides the number of rules already present for this group,
-  level: React.PropTypes.number //The level of the current group }
+  level: React.PropTypes.number, //The level of the current group
+  combinator: React.PropTypes.string //The combinator the group this rule belongs to }
 ```